Download checklist | View also: Doing Business in Canada: 10 things that may surprise you

 - The term of copyright in Canada for most works is currently life of the author plus 50 years, which may in the future be extended a further 20 years.

-The use of a trademark in association with wares or services and that possesses a reputation or goodwill in Canada creates common law rights in the trademark and subsequent use of the same or a confusingly similar trademark for similar wares or services may be prevented under the common law doctrine of passing off.
+The use of a trademark in association with goods or services and that possesses a reputation or goodwill in Canada creates common law rights in the trademark and subsequent use of the same or a confusingly similar trademark for similar goods or services may be prevented under the common law doctrine of passing off.

 - Protection of an unregistered trademark is limited to the geographic area in which the holder has developed a reputation or goodwill for the trademark.